Fundamental Analysis Guides

 As you can see, the market capitalization remains unchanged even though there are now half as many shares outstanding because each of the remaining shares costs twice as much as before.
 This means that while investors may be reluctant to buy stocks that have undergone a reverse split, the effect on market capitalization is often negligible.

 The main purpose of a reverse stock split is to increase the price of the shares by reducing the number of outstanding shares, thus making each share cost more.
-Depending on the circumstances, this can benefit shareholders, improving liquidity and making their stocks more attractive to potential investors.
+Depending on the circumstances, this can benefit shareholders, improve liquidity, and make their stocks more attractive to potential investors.

 You want to be a successful stock investor but don’t know where to start.